obumnwabude/day0-tribute/README.md

 # Day 0: A Tribute Page

+## Link

+The link to the website created in this task is https://obumnwabude.github.io/day0-tribute-to-the-blessed-virgin

 ## Description
 The simplest website you can make as a beginner is a tribute page of someone you admire in your life..
 Make a webpage writing about that person adding his/her image.
 On the top of the